-The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the Topix (RI) Index.
+The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the MSCI ACWI USD Index.
+In addition the Sub-Fund aims to reduce the carbon intensity of its portfolio by aligning its carbon footprint intensity to the MSCI ACWI Climate Change USD Index.